elterrasense/elterrasense/README.md

 # About me
-I'm Terra, currently studying and learning on Java.
-For now I'm just working on my little test projects.
+I'm Terra, currently studying and learning Java and C#.
+For now I'm just working on my little projects.
 You can find me on Discord (Terra#9489) and on my Twitter (linked to my profile).
 <!---
 # Portfolio